Steam locomotion had changed the world, and a series of celebratory steam-hauled train journeys marked the withdrawal of the service in 1968.

 4. Huskisson monument in Saint James’ cemetery, Liverpool (Listed Grade II)

 The Huskisson monument pays homage to Sir William Huskisson, MP for Liverpool, who was tragically run over and killed at the opening of the Liverpool and Manchester Railway in 1830.
-Huskisson has the dubious honour of being the first person in the world to have been killed in an accident by a locomotive.
+Huskisson has the dubious honour of being the first person in the world to have been killed in an accident by a locomotive for whom a memorial survives.

 5.Maidenhead Railway Bridge, Taplow, Buckinghamshire (Listed Grade I)